gaehlerm/SoftwareEngineering/README.md

 I fully understand that there are programming languages where functions have to remain within a class and static functions are the only way to write “free” functions.
 But in all other languages I recommend not to use static methods as it doesn’t add any additional functionality nor does it improve the code.

 As we are talking about static, we can also discuss static variables.
-Bluntly speaking, they are similar to singletons and you’ll have a hard time testing classes containing static variables.
+Static variables are similar to singletons and you’ll have a hard time testing classes containing static variables.
 Do not use singletons and do not use static variables.

-## Problems
+## Drawbacks

 Classes are very often abused for writing bad code without the programmers realizing it.
 They just think it would be normal.
 The most common problem is that classes become too big.
 It’s just too convenient to write everything inside a single class.
 You have all the member variables around and it’s so easy to work this way.
 In some cases, I had the feeling that the authors of some code wanted to write all code inside a single class.
 This is extremely problematic.
 If a single class covers the whole code, then the member variables become ... global variables!
+The whole code becomes a big ball of mud // https://de.wikipedia.org/wiki/Big_Ball_of_Mud

-But also for smaller classes the member variables are an issue.
+But also for slightly smaller classes, member variables are an issue.
 If a global variable is like placing a bag on a public square, a class variable is like a bag in the entrance of a huge building.
 Here you have some ways to protect the bag, like installing surveillance cameras.
 But it’s still a dangerous game to play.
 Be careful with class variables.
 Or even worse, inherited variables.
+Keep your classes small in order to limit the scope of your class variables.

 If you write a class where all function implementations consist of a single line (delegating class) or you have no functions at all (data class), the number of class variables is not too critical.
 If you have more than about 6 member variables you should consider sorting them in sub classes.
-However as soon as you have to write complex functions you have to be extremely careful as things might get out of hand otherwise.
-Keep the number of variables at one or two.
+However, as soon as you have to write complex functions you have to be extremely careful as things might get out of hand otherwise.
+The combination of complex functions and many member variables lets the complexity skyrocket.
+Keep the number of variables at one or two when dealing with complex functions, as recommended in the section on worker classes.
 Or even better, replace the class with a few functions if you find a reasonable way to get rid of all member variables.

-It’s a good rule of thumb to say that the class design is probably ok as long as writing unit tests works out fine and you don’t feel the urge to test private functions because class implementation is too complex.
+It’s a good rule of thumb to say that the class design is probably ok as long as writing unit tests works out fine.
+And you don’t feel the urge to test private functions because class implementation is too complex.
 Make classes as small as possible, yet still convenient to work with.

-## Functions and Methods

-Functions inside classes are also referred to as methods.
-Mostly by the Java people.
-Usually the notation of a function in this book is meant for member and non-member functions.
-The difference between member and non-member functions is fairly small and it will be noticed if it really makes a difference.
-In C++ you can define functions and static methods in a way that you cannot even tell the difference when calling them.
-Static methods and free functions inside a namespace are indistinguishable in C++.

-## Temporal coupling

-The combination of member variables with different methods leads to an implicit temporal coupling which may introduce all kind of bugs.
-Implicit logic is always hard to get control of.
-Much better is explicit logic as it reduces the potential for unintended usage of the code significantly.

 ## Example
 // TODO, I don’t know yet exactly if/how to write this example.
 What is exactly my point?